hxx344/perp/README_EN.md

 glance.
 For raw WebSocket frames and handshakes, pass `--debug-websockets` (otherwise those logs stay muted).

+By default the monitor now retains 600 samples (roughly ten minutes at the standard one-second polling interval).
+Use `--history` to expand or shrink that window when running longer sessions.

 ## GRVT–Lighter Hedging Cycle

 To mirror the same workflow with GRVT on the maker side, run `strategies/grvt_lighter_cycle.py`: